Capital One Financial Corporation [COF] – What next after Recent Momentum?

 Capital One Financial Corporation [NYSE:COF]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Capital One Financial Corporation [COF], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Capital One Financial Corporation [COF] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give COF an Overweight rating.
-The average 12-month price forecast for this stock is $49.42, with the high estimate being $136.00, the low estimate being $57.00 and the median estimate amounting to $107.50.
-This is compared to its latest closing price of $42.27.
+The average 12-month price forecast for this stock is $61.29, with the high estimate being $125.00, the low estimate being $57.00 and the median estimate amounting to $90.00.
+This is compared to its latest closing price of $56.72.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Capital One Financial Corporation [COF] is sitting at 4.20.
 This is compared to 1 month ago, when its average rating was 3.93.